jhw-db/PopUp-Sim/README.md

 # PopUp-Sim

-PopUp-Sim is a microscopic simulation tool that models the European freight rail industry's transition to Digital Automatic Couplers (DACs), simulating the complex logistics of retrofitting 500,000 freight wagons during a critical 3-week "big bang" migration period.
+PopUp-Sim is a microscopic simulation tool that models the European freight rail industry's transition to Digital Automatic Couplers (DACss), simulating the complex logistics of retrofitting 500,000 freight wagons during a critical 3-week "big bang" migration period.
 The tool helps railway operators test different scenarios for temporary "pop-up" workshops, optimize locomotive schedules, and identify bottlenecks before real-world implementation to avoid costly mistakes during the actual migration.

 ## Installation
 Currently installation is only possible from source.
 Installation using PyPi maybe added in the future.